The Best Way to Care For & Clean Orthodontic Retainers

 - For everyone curious about the ingredients in DentaSoak here is the best information I could find (though they might have tweaked the formula a bit):

 Sodium benzoate, citric acid, disodium phospate, glycerin, water, FD and C blue No. 1, FD and C yellow No. 5, sodium saccharin, and flavoring.

 - The sodium hypochlorite in bleach removes stains and kills bacteria better than any of the cleansing tablets you can buy.
-Since there are no metal parts to worry about corroding with clear retainers like Essix and Vivera, bleach is the best way to clean these type of retainers.
-If you buy a denture/retainer bath, it make it easy to mix up some diluted bleach for the week and let you retainers soak each night while you are brushing your teeth and getting ready for bed.
+Since there are no metal parts to worry about corroding with clear retainers like Essix and Vivera, bleach is the best way to clean these types of retainers.
+If you buy a denture/retainer bath, it makes it easy to mix up some diluted bleach for the week.
+Let your retainers soak each night while you are brushing your teeth and getting ready for bed.

 - Although you can still use any of the normal retainer and denture cleansers since they are more convenient, your best option is still to use a diluted bleach solution once a day for your mouthguards and nightguards just like you would with any clear plastic retainers.

 Persulfate is a known allergen, so if you are allergic to persulfates or have a condition like an atopy you should use a non-persulfate cleanser.

 Things Not to Do